 UK first-car insurance estimator

 Just passed (or about to)?
-Newly-qualified UK drivers face the highest insurance premiums in the market, 17 year olds average £2,877 in 2026.
+Newly-qualified UK drivers face the highest insurance premiums in the market, 17 year olds average around £2,900 on recent figures.
 This planning tool combines age, postcode-area risk tier and target insurance group to give you a realistic expected range BEFORE you start running quote comparisons.

 - Toyota Aygo 1.0